KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/splash.md

 At level 100, this tower will gain 20% range.
 Also, each cannonball bounce will no longer reduce in size increasing the chance of bouncing more!

-At level 601, the splash tower will become invulnerable and each bounce will create 3 cannonballs instead of 1.
+At level 777, the splash tower will become invulnerable and each bounce will create 3 cannonballs instead of 1.

-# Base Stats Before Power Up
+# Base Stats Before Upgrades

 * Cost: $12